MicrosoftDocs/azure-dev-docs/articles/mobile-apps/includes/notification-hubs-common-configure-with-apns-information.md

  ms.topic: include
 ---

-### Configure your notification hub with APNS information
+### Configure your Notification Hub with APNS information

 Under **Notification Services**, select **Apple** then follow the appropriate steps based on the approach you chose previously in the [Creating a Certificate for Notification Hubs](#creating-a-certificate-for-notification-hubs) section.